-This report documents the characteristics and socioeconomic outcomes of farmers who adopt organic farming practices or farming practices recommended by BCI in Madhya Pradesh, India.
+This report documents the characteristics, socioeconomic outcomes of farmers who adopt organic farming practices or farming practices recommended by BCI in Madhya Pradesh, India as well as modelled impacts of organic farming practices, and farming practices recommended by BCI on environmental outcomes.
 To achieve this goal, we conducted a large-scale survey among 3,628 households and supplementary qualitative research with male and female farmers, shopkeepers, mandi purchasers, and staff of the implementing partner.
+In addition, Thinkstep India used a modelling approach to estimate the environmental impacts of organic farming practices, and farming practices recommended by BCI (Thinkstep India, 2018).

-This study contributed to the literature by relying on a representative sample of cotton farmers in Madhya Pradesh and supplementing the quantitative findings with qualitative research.
+The social impact assessment contributed to the literature by relying on a representative sample of cotton farmers in Madhya Pradesh and supplementing the quantitative findings with qualitative research.
 We are confident about the reliability of the results because of the large representative sample.
 In addition, the supplementary qualitative research allowed AIR and Outline India to determine why organic and BCI farmers do not sustainably adopt organic and BCI farming practices.
 Importantly, however, the methods we applied do not enable AIR and Outline India to attribute these differences between 1) organic and BCI, and 2) conventional cotton farmer to the use of specific organic or BCI farming practices.